 - Datadog Server Monitoring (FREE TRIAL) Server monitoring for on-premises, remote and cloud-based servers from this SaaS platform.

-- Site24x7 Server Monitoring A cloud-based infrastructure management tool that monitors networks, and servers, and applications.
+- Site24x7 Server Monitoring (FREE TRIAL) A cloud-based infrastructure management tool that monitors networks, and servers, and applications.

 - LibreNMS Free, open-source network monitoring system that can be customized.